 On one hand we are evolving to new understandings about the value and contribution of women in society.
 On the other hand we have kids in day care growing up screwed up without mothers.
 "There's no easy way out" I don't know the answer.
 Some men are better at home than women, why shouldn't they stay home?
 Probably they should.
 The Church has no objection.

 A woman wrote:

 ... is there freedom for a person to do something that perhaps wouldn't fit into the traditional Catholic mold, esp. being a woman?

-I responded "absolutely!"
+We responded "absolutely!"
 Many women Saints did not fit the "mold" of Catholic women of their day.
-There are hundreds of important roles for women in the Church.
+There is a very important role for faithful holy women.

-I think the Church understands this basic truth about human rights with respect to the role of women.
-I think the Church's current position on prolife, pro family, sexual morality, acknowledging differences in gender, etc., give far more honour to the dignity of women than the Madison Avenue model.
+The Church understands this basic truth about human rights with respect to the role of women.
+The Church's current position on prolife, pro family, sexual morality, acknowledging differences in gender, etc., give far more honour to the dignity of women than the Madison Avenue model.
 Some current issues being forced on the Church are:

 -Is the Church's prolife position anti-woman?

 -Is the Da Vinci Code theory is true that Church rewrote the Bible against women?

 -Is the Catholic position on gender differences archaic?